Written by Erin Chamerlik, Nutrition Educator, MS, MT(ASCP)

 A deficiency of Vitamin D3 can result in obesity, diabetes, depression, fibromyalgia, chronic fatigue syndrome, autoimmune disease and diseases of aging including arthritis, Alzheimer’s disease and hypertension.

 Vitamin D is a steroid hormone made from cholesterol.
-When our skin is exposed to sunlight, cholesterol can be converted into Vitamin D3.
-Daily sunlight exposure is the best way to get Vitamin D3, but most people are not outside for 20 minutes every day with their skin exposed.
+When our skin is exposed to sunlight, cholesterol can be converted into Vitamin D3 in the skin, or dermis.
+Moderate daily sunlight exposure is the best way to get Vitamin D3, but most people are not outside for 20 minutes every day with their skin exposed.

 Food sources of Vitamin D include egg yolk, fatty fish and beef liver.
 It is very difficult to obtain adequate Vitamin D3 from food sources alone.